golang/website/_content/blog/pandemic.md

 That in-person teaching is crucial to bringing new gophers into the community;
 we’re incredibly grateful to the trainers for the work they do.
-Unfortunately, on-site training contracts have all been cancelled for the next few months, and the trainers in our community have lost their primary (or sole) source of income.
+Unfortunately, on-site training contracts have all been canceled for the next few months, and the trainers in our community have lost their primary (or sole) source of income.
 We encourage companies to consider virtual training